maconcg/osc7/README.md

 16388  3993       `-- emacs
 13058 16388         `-- /bin/ksh -i
 ```
 A more typical modern use case shows the shell running under a graphical Emacs process.
 OSC-7 messages are especially useful in this scenario because Emacs can use the shell's working directory in many ways.
-In our context, we can abstract away all ancestors consumer process.
+In our context, we can abstract away all ancestors of the consumer process.
 The relevant lines from this example, then, are these:

 ```
   PID  PPID COMMAND